learn-co-students/pfwtfp-advanced-dice-thrower-london-web-060319-mod-1-repeat/README.md

 the game.

 Say we wanted to start building a CLI version of the game of [Settlers of Catan].
-In the game, each player takes turns rolling two six sided die.
+In the game, each player takes turns rolling two six-sided dice.
 Each roll can be thought of as a set, so over the course of a game, rolls look something like this: